 We are national recognized as Pulse Oximeter Top Vendor, with clients in all 50 U.S. states as well as Internationally in Canada.

-All of our products and accessories sold on this site including any Pulse Oximeter, Hand Held Pulse Oximeter, Pediatric Pulse Oximeters, and Sleep Unit Oximeters, are not intended to replace a physician's visit or professional medical diagnosis or to cure any disease or ailment.
+All of our products and accessories sold on this site including any Pulse Oximeter, Hand Held Pulse Oximeter, Pediatric Pulse Oximeter, and Sleep Unit Oximeters, are not intended to replace a physician's visit or professional medical diagnosis or to cure any disease or ailment.